The Advance Dog Food Review: Tested & Evaluated 2023

 In general, it’s a good option for limited budgets.
 While it is manufactured by the same corporation in charge of Royal Canin and Optimum, it has a better ingredient list.
 However, they don’t offer grain-free options, which may be a deal-breaker for many owners.

-While we think Advance’s composition is fairly simple, go for it if you can’t afford more expensive ones.
+While our research panel thinks Advance’s composition is fairly simple, go for it if you can’t afford more expensive ones.
 Nevertheless, if you can splurge on better brands, go ahead.
 Nowadays there are more options that also offer extra goodies, superfoods, fruit and veggies right in the kibble.
 If not, then supplement our dog’s diet on your own.

 Want to read more dog food brand reviews?
 Check out the below: